kunzmi/managedCuda/README.md

 # managedCuda
-ManagedCUDA aims an easy integration of NVidia's CUDA in .net applications written in C#, Visual Basic or any other .net language.
+ManagedCUDA aims an easy integration of NVidia's CUDA in .net applications written in C#, F#, Visual Basic or any other .net language.

 For this it includes:
 - A complete wrapper for the  CUDA Driver API, version 8.0 (a 1:1 representation of cuda.h in C#)